AES-CBC bit flipping Attack

 print('bye bye!!')

-Let’s break down the encryption process step by step:
+Breaking the encryption down step by step:

 Message: admin=0